frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 The Preface of the Sacred Heart says: "From his wounded side flowed blood and water, the fountain of the sacramental life in the Church."

-Pope Pius XII liked to say that "streams of living water shall flow from within him" (Encyclical, *Haurietis Aquas*-On Devotion to the Sacred Heart, May 15, 1956, quoting John 7:38).
+Pope Pius XII liked to say that "streams of living water shall flow from within him" (Encyclical, *Haurietis Aquas*--On Devotion to the Sacred Heart, May 15, 1956, quoting John 7:38).

-There\'s great beauty and richness in all of these words and prayers.
+There's great beauty and richness in all of these words and prayers.
 We can ask Our Lord that we might focus a little more on this great mystery of the Blood of Christ.

-In *The Forge*, we\'re told: "When you hold Our Lord in your breast and you taste the delights of his love, promise him that you will strive to change the course of your life in whatever way is necessary, so that you can bring him to the masses of people who do not know him, who live without ideals, and who, unfortunately, go on behaving like animals" (J. Escrivá, *The Forge*, Point 939).
+In *The Forge*, we're told: "When you hold Our Lord in your breast and you taste the delights of his love, promise him that you will strive to change the course of your life in whatever way is necessary, so that you can bring him to the masses of people who do not know him, who live without ideals, and who, unfortunately, go on behaving like animals" (J. Escrivá, *The Forge*, Point 939).

 Welcome to the world in which we live.
-There\'s a great need of bringing Christ to the masses of the people.
+There's a great need of bringing Christ to the masses of the people.

-When we contemplate the Blood of Christ, it can give a new impetus to our apostolate, move us to make better use of our time, of our opportunities, because we have so much good to communicate to the world, so much light to bring into the lives of other people who don\'t have this light because, perhaps, they don\'t know Christ, or they don\'t know Him in all the ways that He has led us to know Him.
+When we contemplate the Blood of Christ, it can give a new impetus to our apostolate, move us to make better use of our time, of our opportunities, because we have so much good to communicate to the world, so much light to bring into the lives of other people who don't have this light because, perhaps, they don't know Christ, or they don't know Him in all the ways that He has led us to know Him.

 Lord, help us to spend ourselves as you spent yourself, giving ourselves completely, holding nothing back.

-"I look at your Cross," we\'re told in *The Forge*, "my Jesus, and I rejoice in your grace, because your Calvary has won for us the reward of the Holy Spirit.
+"I look at your Cross," we're told in *The Forge*, "my Jesus, and I rejoice in your grace, because your Calvary has won for us the reward of the Holy Spirit.

 "And you give yourself to me, each day, lovingly, madly, in the Sacred Host.
 And you have made me a son of God, and have given me your Mother to be mine.

-"I can\'t be satisfied with just giving thanks.
+"I can't be satisfied with just giving thanks.
 My thoughts take flight: Lord, Lord, there are so many souls who are so far from you!
 Foster those yearnings for apostolate in your life, that many may get to know him, and love him, and come to feel loved by him!"
 (J. Escrivá, *The Forge*, Point 27).

 Our Lord says, "I am the bread of life who comes down from heaven.
 Whoever eats of this bread will live forever" (John 6:51).
 We have this promise of the Blood of Christ, the promise of eternal life.

-John Paul II liked to say, \"The Church draws her life from the Eucharist" (Pope John Paul II, Encyclical Letter, *Ecclesia de Eucharistia*, April 17, 2003).
+John Paul II liked to say, "The Church draws her life from the Eucharist" (Pope John Paul II, Encyclical Letter, *Ecclesia de Eucharistia*, April 17, 2003).
 She draws her love from the Eucharist.
 She draws these things from the Blood of Christ.

 We try to take very good care of that Blood of Christ, every single drop.